By Michael Lanza

 Within minutes, we’ve warmed up and emerged from the sparse forest to 50-mile views that will accompany us the rest of the way.
 The sun shines warmly—the virtually constant meteorological reality in one of the driest deserts on Earth—balancing out the chilly temps.
 We’re hardly breaking a sweat.

 The Telescope Peak Trail is a beautiful hike, wandering a circuitous route up into the Panamint Range, delivering views of the valleys on both sides of Telescope Peak, Death Valley to the east and Panamint Valley to the west—both more than two vertical miles below the summit of Telescope.
 Barren, rocky ridges cut sharp angles in their long plunge to the valley floors.
-Earlier this spring, we’d have seen wildflowers blooming on these slopes.
+In early spring, we’d see wildflowers blooming across these slopes.
 Higher up, we hike past gnarled, ancient bristlecone pines.

 Death Valley National Park